How to Avoid Problems with OTC Pain Relievers continued...

 Overdosing can cause liver damage and can lead to liver failure and even death.
 You should stop taking this drug and call your doctor or poison control immediately if you suspect you have overdosed.

-Signs and symptoms of overdose may not be immediately noticeable but can include:
+Signs of overdose may not be immediately noticeable but can include:

 These symptoms may not appear until 12 to 24 hours after taking the medicine.